dh0001/rss-reader/README.md

 ## Usage

 Run `rss_reader.py` using python 3.
-Reset by deleting feeds.db and settings.json.
+Reset by deleting articles.db and settings.json.